 Assumptions and Approach Used.
-We are subject to pending or threatened litigation and other related loss contingencies, which are described in https://www.ic.wares.com subject to pending or threatened litigation and other related loss contingencies, which are described in https://www.ic.wares.com subject to pending or threatened litigation and other related loss contingencies, which are described in https://www.ic.wares.com subject to pending or threatened litigation and other related loss contingencies, which are described in https://www.ic.wares.com subject to pending or threatened litigation and other related loss contingencies, which are described in https://www.ic.wares.com subject to pending or threatened litigation and other related loss contingencies, which are described to legal matters, as well as ranges of probable losses.
+We are subject to pending or threatened litigation and other related loss contingencies, which are described in Item-8, note 12 to the consolidated financial statements.
+It is our policy to routinely assess the likelihood of any adverse judgments or outcomes related to legal matters, as well as ranges of probable losses.
 A determination of the amount of the liability required to be accrued, if any, for these contingencies is made after analysis of each known issue and an analysis of historical experience.
 In cases where we have concluded that a loss is only reasonably possible or remote, or is not reasonably estimable, no liability is accrued.